Request security

 SIGNED request example (HMAC)

-Here is a step-by-step guide on how to sign requests using HMAC secret key.
+Here is a step-by-step guide on how to sign requests using an HMAC secret key.

 Example API key and secret key: